 - I was co-editor of Volume 30 of the Leeds Working Papers in Linguistics and Phonetics.

-- I have reviewed articles for the International Journal of Speech Language and the Law (Equinox), the International Journal of Corpus Linguistics (Benjamins), Digital Scholarship in the Humanities (OUP), Language and Law (Linguagem e Direito), Corpora (EUP), English Today (CUP), and The Encyclopedia of Applied Linguistics (Wiley).
+- I have reviewed articles for the International Journal of Speech Language and the Law (Equinox), the International Journal of Corpus Linguistics (Benjamins), Digital Scholarship in the Humanities (OUP), The International Journal of Evidence and Proof (SAGE), Language and Law (Linguagem e Direito), Journal of Corpora and Discourse Studies (Cardiff), Corpora (EUP), English Today (CUP), and The Encyclopedia of Applied Linguistics (Wiley).

 - I have reviewed book/series proposals or manuscripts for Cambridge University Press, Routledge, Polity Press and Bloomsbury.